-Ecological compensation
+Ecological offsetting

-The key principle of ecological compensation is that a party causing deterioration, i.e. an operator causing deterioration of natural values in its activity, may offset the deterioration of a habitat type or the habitat of a species.
+The key principle of ecological offsetting is that a party causing deterioration, i.e. an operator causing deterioration of natural values in its activity, may offset the deterioration of a habitat type or the habitat of a species.
 Offsetting can take place either by generating natural values or through the avoided loss offset.
-The generation of natural values may involve improving the status of the site of a habitat type that has deteriorated by restoration, such as by restoring the hydrological balance of a mire or conserving a site with important natural values.
+The generation of nature values may involve improving the status of the site of a habitat type that has deteriorated by restoration, such as by restoring the hydrological balance of a mire or conserving a site with important natural values.

-Decree on Voluntary Ecological Compensation
+Decree on Voluntary Ecological Offsetting

 Further provisions on voluntary ecological compensation are laid down in the Decree of the Ministry of the Environment that entered into force on 15 September 2023.
 They concern the measurement of deterioration and additionality, the measurement unit and calculation of the current value, and geographical boundaries and flexibilities related to offsetting.